 The following areas are covered within this qualification:

-Learners will complete the mandatory units, plus the required optional units, to achieve the full qualification.
+Students will complete the mandatory units, plus the required optional units, to achieve the full qualification.

 Practical assessments will be ongoing.
 There are also theory tests and you will build up a portfolio of evidence.